wbl1997/my_swift_vio/README.md

 * Get Kalibr by following the instructions here https://github.com/ethz-asl/kalibr/wiki/installation .
-If you decide to build from source and you run ROS indigo checkout pull request 3:
+If you decide to build from source and you run ROS kinetic checkout pull request 3:

     git fetch origin pull/3/head:request3
     git checkout request3